kyegomez/kyegomez/README.md

 # Hey There 👋

-I'm Kye Gomez an Open Source AI Engineer, CEO of Swarms, and Leader of Agora.
+I'm Kye Gomez an Open Source AI Engineer and CEO of Swarms.

 I implement closed-source AI research to democratize revolutionary AI tech for all Humans.